alb09/hugo-knowledge-base/themes/starterTheme/content/_index.md

 #### BE CAREFUL
 Don't run code snippets you don't understand on a computer, I accept no liability for any damages arising from your use of provided information on this website.

-Good luck bewildered internet traveller :)
+Good luck internet traveller :)